Interventions for Adults

 Adult Psychoeducational Sessions

-These individualized sessions provide an opportunity for an adult with a diagnosis of an autism spectrum disorder to discuss matters of personal importance such as relationships with others or work.
+These individualized sessions provide an opportunity for an autistic adult to discuss matters of personal importance such as relationships with others or work.
 The sessions are short-term (8 to 12 sessions) and goal-directed.
 This service is useful for independent adults who are motivated to discuss and work on goals for themselves.
 With the adult’s consent, family members, community support providers, and other advocates may be included in some sessions.

 Our clinical services are provided as part of the UNC Health Care system’s UNC Faculty Physicians group.
 We currently accept the same insurance providers as UNC Health Care.
 For a complete list click here.